Valenzuela, Metro Manila: Separation of Novaliches

+Revolutionary period

 In 1869, Filipino physician and patriot Pío Valenzuela was born in Polo.
-He would be later known as one of the key leaders of the Katipunan, which he joined in 1892 at the age of 23.
-His admission to the society led to the more recruits from Polo, including Ulpiano Fernández, Gregorio Flamenco, Crispiniano Agustines, and Faustino Duque.
+He would later be known as one of the key leaders of the Katipunan, which he joined in 1892 at the age of 23.
+His admission to the society led to more recruits from Polo, including Ulpiano Fernández, Gregorio Flamenco, Crispiniano Agustines, and Faustino Duque.
 When Valenzuela was the chief editor, Fernández held a special role in the Katipunan as a printer of the Ang Kalayaan, the organization's official newspaper.

 The now-defunct Manila-Dagupan Railway opened in 1892 and traversed the barrios of Marulas, Caruhatan, Malinta, Dalandanan and Malanday, with the station being in Dalandanan.

 A constituted branch of the Katipunan was established in Polo on February 1, 1896.
-The town joined other revolutionaries when the Philippine Revolution broke out on August 1896, while Valenzuela availed the amnesty offered by Spanish authorities few weeks later.
+The town joined other revolutionaries when the Philippine Revolution broke out in August 1896, while Valenzuela availed the amnesty offered by Spanish authorities a few weeks later.
 One of the notable battles in Polo occurred in sitios Bitik and Pasong Balite in Pugad Baboy, where the locals won under the command of General Tiburcio de León y Gregorio.
 During the revolution, the Spanish massacred many residents, most of them in Malinta.
 Suspected revolutionaries were hanged and tortured to death.
 Many were forced to admit guilt or shout innocent names; others were shot without trial.

-American era
+American invasion period

-The Americans imposed a military government when they acquire the Philippine islands from Spain as part of the peace treaty of the Spanish–American War.
+The Americans imposed a military government when they acquired the Philippine islands from Spain as part of the peace treaty of the Spanish–American War.
 They appointed Pío Valenzuela as the first municipal president of (presidente municipal) on September 6, 1899, to suppress aggressive leadership in the area.
-He resigned in February 1901 to become the head of the military division and an election was held.
-Later that year, the government proclaimed Rufino Valenzuela, a relative of Pío as the second president and first elected municipal president of the town.
+He resigned in February 1901 to become the head of the military division, and an election was held.
+Later that year, the government proclaimed Rufino Valenzuela, a relative of Pío, as the second president and first elected municipal president of the town.

-When the Philippine–American War broke out in early 1899, the Americans were directed to capture Emilio Aguinaldo who was escaping to Malolos, Bulacan.
-Polo was one of the towns where Aguinaldo retreated, thus it received heavy casualties on the first stages of the war.
+When the Philippine–American War broke out in early 1899, the Americans were directed to capture Emilio Aguinaldo, who was escaping to Malolos, Bulacan.
+Polo was one of the towns where Aguinaldo retreated; thus, it received heavy casualties in the first stages of the war.
 On February 22, 1899, General Antonio Luna camped at Polo after an unsuccessful engagement with the American forces in Caloocan.
 A bloody battle on March 26, 1899, happened near the barrio chapel of Malinta.
-The Filipino forces had to retreat with arrival of American reinforcements after being were initially successful in defending Malinta and killing Colonel Harry Egbert.
+The Filipino forces had to retreat with the arrival of American reinforcements after being initially successful in defending Malinta and killing Colonel Harry Egbert.

+On October 8, 1903, the adjacent town of Obando merged with Polo by virtue of Act No. 932.
+It was later separated from Polo, effective August 10, 1907, by virtue of Act No. 1588 dated January 25, 1907.